phjethva/MySQL-DB-CRUD/README.md

 It is an example for Android to store date in MySQL Database with basic CRUD operation.

 # Example:
 Here in this tutorial we try to do an example of To Do list.
-You can find the structure of MYSQL Database in below table.
+You can find the structure of MySQL Database in below table.

 | Id (AI) | TaskName |  TaskDateTime  |
 |:-:|:-:|:-:|